-Generally, there is almost no difference between ‘each other’ and ‘one another’ and they can often be used interchangeably.
-But we can say ‘one another’ is a bit more formal than ‘each other’.
-So ‘each other’ is more common.
-Let’s consider the following examples:
+Generally, there is almost no difference between 'each other' and 'one another' and they can often be used interchangeably.
+But we can say that 'one another' is slightly more formal than 'each other.'
+So 'each other' is more common.
+Let's consider the following examples:

-This sentence is a bit less formal and more common.
+This sentence is slightly less formal and more common.